dfinke/PSGraphInteractiveNotebook/README.md

 # PSGraph Interactive Notebook

 PSGraph is a set of utilities for working with Graphviz in Powershell.
-Written by `Kevin Marquette`.
+Written by [Kevin Marquette](https://github.com/KevinMarquette/PSGraph).

 ## Now it works in .NET Interactive Notebooks